GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 # Basic Usage

-To be able to use Memcached in your application your first need to acquire IP addresses of Memcached instances.
-Once you have IP addresses, your application is responsible for entering the data into Memcached instances.
-Usually, applications use specialized memcached clients (e.g. [pymemcache](http://pymemcache.readthedocs.io/en/latest/getting_started.html)) to run a hashing algorithm that is responsible for makingvselection which Memcached server to use for storing/retrieving cached data.
+Usually, there are two steps necessary to be able to use Memcache cluster

+1. One needs to acquire IP addresses of servers running with Memcached cluster.

+2. One needs to configure an application so it can use Memcached cluster as a cache.
+Usually, applications use specialized memcached clients (e.g. [pymemcache](http://pymemcache.readthedocs.io/en/latest/getting_started.html)) to run a hashing algorithm that is responsible for making selection which Memcached server to use for storing/retrieving cached data.

 ## Acquire IP addresses of Memcached instances